joseortizm/ai-symiosis/README.md

 # Symiosis

-> [!Warning]
-> This app is in a very early alpha state.
-Please back up your notes regularly.
-Use at your own risk.

-> [!Note]
-> Only tested on Mac for now.
-Feel free to try on Windows & Linux and report (or fix!) issues.

 Symiosis is a desktop note-taking application inspired by Notational Velocity.

+## Status

+**Early Release (α)**

+- The app is functional and ready to use, but things may change as improvements are made.
+Some features might not work perfectly yet.
+- Note versions are kept and care has been taken to avoid data loss.
+Still, since this is a new project, **I recommend keeping regular backups**.
+- Currently tested officially on macOS.
+Contributions / feedback for Windows & Linux support are appreciated.

 ## Features